The Cost of Love

 - Have patience.
 The right relationship develops naturally.
 If you have to force it, it’s already the wrong one.
 True connection comes when you stop desperately seeking it and simply live as your whole self.

 Love isn’t about finding “the one,” it’s about recognizing when someone is worth the risk of being your one.
 Too many people treat relationships like lottery tickets, throwing their emotional vulnerability at any potential match and hoping for a jackpot.
-But real connection isn’t luck, it’s strategy.
+But while finding connection involves luck, developing worthwhile connection is strategy.
 It’s confidence in knowing you’ve vetted properly, invested wisely, and walked away when the math stopped adding up.

 The simplest way to develop mature love is to avoid incompatible relationships.
-The easiest way to avoid incompatible relationships is to put all the cards on the table at the very beginning: talking about who you are, what you want, and what kind of relationship you are looking for.
+The easiest way to avoid incompatible relationships is to put all the cards on the table at the very beginning: talk about who you are, what you want, and what kind of relationship you are looking for.
 If the differences are irreconcilable, that’s your answer.
-If they’re manageable, then give it a shot.
+If they’re manageable, then give it a shot if you’re both willing.

 This mentality is self preservation at its core.
 Every failed relationship costs something: time you can’t get back, trust that’s harder to give next time, pieces of yourself you poured into someone incapable of holding them.
 The modern dating world runs on desperation and instant gratification, but lasting love belongs to those who have discernment, patience, and the courage to demand what they’re willing to give.
 Stop chasing love that needs to be convinced.
 The right partnership won’t feel like a gamble, it’ll feel like coming home.